Results

 “… robust principal-component analysis (RPCA) addresses sparsity and compositionality; compositional tensor factorization (CTF) addresses sparsity, compositionality, and repeated measure study designs; and UniFrac incorporates phylogenetic information.
 Here we introduce a strategy of incorporating phylogenetic information into RPCA and CTF.
 The resulting methods, phylo-RPCA, and phylo-CTF, provide substantial improvements over state-of-the-art methods in terms of discriminatory power of underlying clustering https://pmc.ncbi.nlm.nih.gov/articles/PMC9238373/

-The qurro interactive plots are to explore the log fold change abundance of the features loading on the axis of each PCoA.
-The features can be plotted for groups of the samples (grouped by a meatadata column) or along a continous variable (eg: Salinity)
+The qurro interactive plots are to explore the log fold change abundance of the features loading on each axis of the PCoA.
+The features can be plotted for groups of samples (grouped by a meatadata column) or along a continous variable (eg: Salinity)

 Longitudinal Volatility